YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Many patients become fixated on a very simplistic idea of success.
 They ask, “Will my scalp never show at all?” or they judge everything through the fantasy of maximum density under every light, angle, and condition.

-In my opinion, that is the wrong standard.
+That is the wrong standard.

 Those are far better questions.

-Because a good hair transplant is not simply the one that sounds impressive on paper.
+A strong hair transplant is not simply the one that sounds impressive on paper.
 It is not the one with the biggest graft number, the lowest hairline, or the broadest area of coverage.
 It is the one that makes sense when you look at the patient as a whole.

-In my opinion, the best patient questions are the ones that reveal whether the surgeon is truly thinking long term.
+The best patient questions are the ones that reveal whether the surgeon is truly thinking long term.

-Those are the kinds of questions that separate serious decision-making from emotional decision-making.
+Those are the kinds of questions that separate serious decision making from emotional decision making.

-And in many cases, they separate a thoughtful surgical plan from a merely marketable one.
+Often, they separate a thoughtful surgical plan from a merely marketable one.

 Sometimes you become too aware.